Cathy Inglese: Collegiate coaching

 In 1983, Inglese became assistant basketball coach at the University of New Hampshire, a position she held for three years.

 Inglese served as the head coach of the Vermont Catamounts women's basketball team at the University of Vermont for seven seasons, starting in 1986.
 She put together a string of 57 consecutive regular season wins over two seasons going 29–0 in 1992, and 28–0 in 1993.
 She posted a 120–74 overall record at Vermont.

 Inglese was the head women's basketball coach for the Boston College Eagles women's basketball team at Boston College from May 1993 until April 2008.
 She posted eight 20-win seasons with the Eagles, with seven NCAA tournament appearances, including three trips to the "Sweet 16" (round-of-16).
 In 2004, the Eagles won a school record 27 games, capturing their first-ever Big East championship.
 Her team defeated number one seed Ohio State in the 2006 NCAA tournament.
 Inglese resigned her position at Boston College in April 2008, following a second-round exit from the ACC women's basketball tournament and a third-round exit from the Women's National Invitation Tournament (WNIT).
 Her overall record at Boston College was 273–129 (.604) in 15 seasons.

 In April 2009, Inglese became head coach of the Rhode Island Rams women's basketball team at the University of Rhode Island.
 She coached the team for five seasons, compiling a record of 30–115 (.207).
 In March 2014, her contract was not renewed.

 Inglese later worked at Fairleigh Dickinson University for two seasons (2017–18 and 2018–19), then was hired as an assistant coach at Hofstra University in June 2019.

 USA Basketball

-Inglese served as an assistant coach of the USA women's basketball team at the World University Games (also known as the Universiade) held in Izmir, Turkey, in August 2005, under head coach Kathy Delaney-Smith of Harvard.
+Inglese served as an assistant coach of the USA women's basketball team at the World University Games (also known as the Universiade) held in İzmir, Turkey, in August 2005, under head coach Kathy Delaney-Smith of Harvard.
 The US team played their first game against the Czech Republic and won, 88–64, with the 24-point margin in that contest being the closest any team would come to beating the US.
 The team then defeated South Africa, China, and Poland to advance to the quarterfinals.
 They then beat Chinese Taipei and Russia, each by more than 50 points, to advance to the title game with Serbia & Montenegro.
 The US won the championship, 79–63, finishing with a 7–0 record and winning the gold medal.